-Illinois has enacted legislation (House Bill 121) that expressly prohibits employers from discriminating against individuals based on their work-authorization status.
-House Bill 121 is effective immediately.
+Illinois has enacted legislation (Senate Bill 3616) that expressly prohibits employers from discriminating against individuals based on their hair texture or protective hairstyle.
+Senate Bill 3616 takes effect Jan.
+1, 2023.

 © Copyright 2016 ADP LLC.
 10200 Sunset Drive | Miami, FL 33173